Ankit8969/Javascript-interview-question-sde-2/currying.md

-// Currying
+# Currying

-// Currying takes a function that receives more than one parameter and breaks
+-  Currying takes a function that receives more than one parameter and breaks
-// it into a series of unary functions.
+-  it into a series of unary functions.

-// Therefore, curried functions takes only one argument
+-  Therefore, curried functions takes only one argument

-// Eg:

 ## Question and Solution
 ```